MotoStatz

 Aprilia RS 660 0-60 mph in 3.29 seconds

-Aprilia is not hugely prolific with introducing new sport motorcycles, rather choosing to revise and perfect existing models such as the brilliant RSV4.
+Instead, the company has preferred to revise and perfect its existing models, such as the brilliant RSV4.

-Many of us have hoped for Aprilia to enter the Supersport market but they have resisted doing so for a good while until now.
+Many of us have long hoped for Aprilia to enter the supersport market, but the Italian manufacturer has resisted for quite some time – until now.

-We could argue that it is because the extremely focused Supersports market has been in some decline for many years.
+We could argue that this is because the highly focused supersport segment has been in decline for many years.

-Manufacturers have been more focused on offering sporty-looking faired and naked motorcycles that are less extreme but offer good real-world performance.
+Manufacturers have instead concentrated on offering sporty-looking faired and naked motorcycles that are less extreme yet still deliver strong real-world performance.

 Aprilia RS 660 Dyno Curve & Engine Performance